shakes76/PatternFlow/recognition/s4582921_OASIS_StyleGAN/README.md

 | matplotlib | 3.4.3   |
 ## Methodology
 ### Data processing
 To try and minimise dependancies and ease of use the preprocessing was done through `tensorflow.data.Dataset.from_tensor_slices` provided with image paths from standard library `glob.glob`.
-Due to the nature of GAN`s there is no need for any train/test/validation split and can simple all be fed into the dataset.
+Due to the nature of GAN`s there is no need for any train/test/validation split and can simply all be fed into the dataset.
 Then a custom preprocessing function is mapped to each input which rescales the image to the desired size, converts to grayscale and normalises the image.
 It is then cached and seperated into batches for easier training and testing.
 ### Building the model
 The model is separated into different files with `generator.py` and `discriminator.py` housing the respective networks with their own global parameters for easy tuning.
 There is then a `gan.py` file which builds the two models and implements the simultaneous training as well as every other utility function that would be useful for monitoring performance and saving progress.
 The generator uses a modified convolution layer which is stored in `layers.py`.